delight-im/PHP-Auth/README.md

 ### Why are there problems when using other libraries that work with sessions?

 You might try loading this library first, and creating the `Auth` instance first, *before* loading the other libraries.
-Apart from that, there's probably not much we can do here.
+Apart from that, there’s probably not much we can do here.

 ### Why are other sites not able to frame or embed my site?